LucasKonrath/dungeon-game-cpp/README.md

 3. In-Place DP (Ultimate Optimization):
    • O(1) extra space complexity
-   • Fastest execution due to minimal memory allocation
+   • Fastest execution due to minimal memory allocation for small arrays, slower for larger arrays due to memory access patterns
    • Best cache performance
    • Modifies input array (may not be suitable for all use cases)